ivangfr/graalvm-quarkus-micronaut-springboot/elasticsearch/quarkus-elasticsearch/README.md

 ## Running application

-> **Note**: `Elasticsearch` container must be running and initialized as explained [here](https://github.com/ivangfr/graalvm-quarkus-micronaut-springboot/tree/master/elasticsearch#start-environment)
+> **Note**: `Elasticsearch` container must be running and initialized as explained [here](https://github.com/ivangfr/graalvm-quarkus-micronaut-springboot/tree/master/elasticsearch#start-environment).

 ### Development Mode

-- Open a terminal and navigate to the `graalvm-quarkus-micronaut-springboot/elasticsearch/quarkus-elasticsearch` folder
+- Open a terminal and navigate to the `graalvm-quarkus-micronaut-springboot/elasticsearch/quarkus-elasticsearch` folder.

-- Run the command below to start the application
+- Run the command below to start the application:
   ```bash
   ./mvnw clean compile quarkus:dev
   ```

-- A simple test can be done by opening a new terminal and running
+- A simple test can be done by opening a new terminal and running:
   ```bash
   curl -i -X POST "localhost:8080/api/movies" -H "Content-type: application/json" \
     -d '{"imdb":"123", "title":"I, Tonya"}'